dataviscourse/tutorials/lectures/lecture-javascript.md

 Computer programming brings **interactivity and generalizability (re-use)** to the table.
 We can tell the computer how to do something for certain classes of legal input, and the computer will do that for all possible cases of legal input.

 JavaScript is the most important programming language of the web and the only programming language that can be used on most web-browsers without any plugins, although [WebAssembly](https://developer.mozilla.org/en-US/docs/WebAssembly) might change things in the future.
 Alternatives such as Java Applets or Flash were popular in the past but are now practically extinct.
 JavaScript is mostly used on the client-side of a client-server application.
 Other languages such as Java and Python are popular on the server, though nowadays JavaScript can also be used on the server (e.g., using [Node.js](https://nodejs.org/).
-We will be focusing on the client development only in this class.
+We will be focusing on client development only in this class.

 The most important aspect of JavaScript though, is its tight integration with the DOM.
-We'll be talking about this in the next two section of the class.
+We'll be talking about this in the next two sections of the class.

 JavaScript can be used with **imperative/procedural, object-oriented, and functional programming styles**.